 9. HA ZARDS AND HAZARDOUS MATERIALS: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact a.
 Transport, use or disposal of hazardous materials \boxtimes b.
-Risk of accidental release of hazardous materials \boxtimes C. Hazardous materials/emissions within 1⁄4 mile of existing or proposed school \boxtimes d.
-Located on hazardous materials site \boxtimes e.
+Risk of accidental release of hazardous materials \boxtimes C. Hazardous materials/emissions within 1⁄4 mile of existing or proposed school d.
+Located on hazardous materials site e.
 Conflict with Airport land use plan \boxtimes f.
 Impair emergency response plans \boxtimes g.
-Increase risk of wildland fires \boxtimes
+Increase risk of wildland fires

 A Phase I Environmental Site Assessment (ESA) was prepared for the project site by TGE Resources, Inc. (January 11, 2019) to evaluate the physical conditions of the project site and to uncover any hazardous wastes that may have previously been used, treated, stored, or disposed on the project site.
 Based on the Phase I ESA, the northern portion of the project site by Sixth Street was occupied by a commercial building, auto sales business, and service station in the 1920s.
 The middle and southern portions were previously developed for residential use since 1900.
-In the 1960s, the northern portion was occupied by a furniture store and warehouse.
+In the 1960s, the northern portion was occupied by the California State Guard and a service station.
+By the early 1960s, the northern portion was occupied by a furniture store and warehouse.
 By the mid 1990s, the eastern portion was converted from residential use to the Corona Library parking lot.
 Between the mid 1990s and 2010, the commercial structures on the northern portion and the residential structures on the rest of the project site were removed from the site.
 Due to the previous service station use on the project site and the adjacent tire retail and installation shop to the east, the Phase I ESA recommended a Phase II ESA to investigate the site for the actual presence of hazardous substances.